sainoe/ICS-testnet/join-consumer-tutorial.md

 ## Join a consumer chain
-This guide explains you the steps to join a consumer chain assuming that a provider chain validator node is already set on your local machine.
+This guide shows the steps to start a consumer chain assuming that a provider chain validator node is already set on your local machine.

 <br />

 ### Setup consumer chain
-The following commands show how to create a consumer chain node configuration files

-__0. Remove existing directory__
+__0. Remove any existing directory__
 ```
 CONS_NODE_DIR=~/consumer2
 rm -rf $CONS_NODE_DIR